 • Setting research priorities that address those needs

-• Ensuring that HBM4EU-related activities are legitimate and credible
+• Ensuring that HBM4EU activities are legitimate and credible

 • Implementing procedures that are transparent and accountable

-• Delivering result that respond to societal needs, thereby generating benefits for society
+• Delivering result that respond to societal needs and generate benefits for society

-• Acting as multipliers in the dissemination and communication of HBM4EU results
+• Acting as multipliers in the dissemination of HBM4EU results

 The HBM4EU contact point for Stakeholders, the Austrian Environment Agency, is facilitating an on-going dialogue with stakeholders to ensure that a broad range of views are represented in the project.
 Stakeholder involvement offers many possibilities to enhance HBM4EU work.